-During the year, a decrease in the provision for impairment of receivables of \$24,000 (2014: \$12,000) was recorded in the Statement of Profit & Loss and Other Comprehensive Income and included in other expenses.
+During the year, an increase in the provision for impairment of receivables of \$3,000 (2015: \$24,000 decrease) was recorded in the Statement of Profit & Loss and Other Comprehensive Income and included in other expenses.
 Refer also to Note 23.